ga-dc/wdi7_quiz10/readme.md

 What's the purpose of the `alt` attribute on image tags?

 > First, it's for accessibility purposes - e.g. in case someone is using a screen reader, it will read the text of the alt tag.
-Second, accurate alt tags help a site's SEO ranking.
+Second, relevant alt tags help a site's SEO ranking, because search engines include that text when they're crawling across your site.

 ## Question 3